HDCVLab/UHD4K_UHD8K/README.md

 ****

 ## Citation
-If you think this work is useful for your research, please cite the following paper.
+If you think the UHD4K and UHD8K datasets are useful for your research, please cite the following paper.

 ```
 @inproceedings{zhang2021benchmarking,